 This Philosophy course will be taught by Colin Redemer, and will run from September 26th through December 10th.
-The syllabus will be available soon.
+The syllabus is available here.

 The cornerstone of any philosophical education, Plato, is often summarized rather than read.
 This course will be a graduate level seminar on the philosophy of Plato.
 Our method will be to read and discuss the dialogues written by Plato that give us a virtual conversation with the first philosopher, Socrates.
 Seeing how Socrates inquires and asks questions, and following how Plato’s art and characters dramatize that inquiry will hopefully get us to fall in love with the wisdom that the philosopher is seeking but never has.
 We will also gesture at later authors who engage with Plato and the legacy of his ideas.